General principles for selection of stainless steels

-The unique self-repairing ‘passive’ surface layer on the steel is due to the chromium.
+The unique protective, self-repairing ‘passive’ surface layer on the steel is due to the chromium.

 Commercially available grades have around 11% chromium as a minimum.
-These can be either ferritic or martensitic, depending on carbon range control.
+In those stainless steels without a deliberate nickel alloying addition, these can be either ferritic or martensitic, depending on carbon range control.

 Similarly martensitic 431, (1.4057), at 15% Cr can be expected to have better corrosion resistance than the 12% Cr 420, (1.4021 / 1.4028), types.

 Chromium levels over 20% provide improved ‘aqueous’ corrosion resistance for the duplex and higher alloyed austenitics and also forms the basis of the good elevated temperature oxidation resistance of ferritic and austenitic heat resisting grades, such as the quite rare ferritic 446, (25% Cr), or the more widely used 25 % Cr, 20% nickel, (Ni), austenitic 310, (1.4845), grade.

 In addition to this basic ‘rule’, nickel, (Ni), widens the scope of environments that stainless steels can ‘handle’.

 The 2% Ni addition to the 431, (1.4057), martensitic type improves corrosion resistance marginally, but its main purpose is to improve the impact toughness of the steel.
 Additions of between about 4.5% and 6.5% Ni are made to create the duplex types.
 The austenitics have ranges from about 7% to over 20%.